St. Francis of Assisi

 His Feast day is October 4 and he is the patron saint of animals, merchants, ecology and Italy.

-Click the link for each day.
+Click the photos below for the reflection and novena prayers for each day.